You’re about to learn how to dispute a charge off from a consumer credit report.

-Step 1: You’ll need to get a recent credit report from all 3 CRAs (Credit Reporting Agencies): TransUnion, Experian, and Equifax.
+Step 1: Obtain a recent credit report from all 3 CRAs (Credit Reporting Agencies): TransUnion, Experian, and Equifax.

-Each CRA has their own process for handling the data your creditors send them, so your information can be very different from one CRA to another.
+Each CRA has their own process for handling the data creditors send them, so the information reported can be very different from one CRA to another.

 I recommend *identityiqreport.com.
 They're only $1 for all 3 bureaus for a 7 day trial, then just $19.95 a month thereafter.
-You’ll need to check your credit report regularly. identityiqreport.com lines up the CRAs side-by-side for each account.
+You’ll need to check the credit reports monthly throughout this process. identityiqreport.com lines up the CRAs side-by-side for each account.
 This makes violations easy to spot.

 Step 2 - Highlight all the accounts that have a charge off status.

-Step 3 - Send your initial CRA dispute challenging the accuracy of the charged off account.
+Step 3 - Send the initial CRA dispute challenging the accuracy of the charged off account.
 Be sure to collect and save the CRA’s responses.

-Step 4 - Send a follow up dispute to the CRAs and request a detailed description of their Method of Verification.
-What you’re asking is for the CRA to explain what steps they took to verify this account was accurate.
+Step 4 - Send a follow up dispute to the CRAs and request a detailed description of their Method of Verification (MOV).
+A MOV letter is asking the CRA to explain what steps they took to verify this account was accurate.

 Be sure to collect and save the CRA’s responses.

-Step 5 - Now you’ll need to go through all of the CRA’s responses.
-You’re looking for any of the FCRA violations I detailed for you earlier.
+Step 5 - Review all of the CRA’s responses.
+You’re looking for any of the FCRA violations detailed earlier.

 Depending on the violation you find, you’ll now want to send a follow up re-investigation request to the CRAs requesting a deletion due to the specific FCRA violation you found.

-Send your dispute along with the recommended proof I detailed.
+Send a dispute letter along with the recommended proof I described.

 I would recommend sending this one by certified mail and saving the proof of delivery.